monxa/GodotIK/README.md

   Parented by `GodotIK` in the SceneTree, these nodes position the bones, define the chain length, and rotate the affected bone according to their `transform_behavior` property.

 - **`GodotIKConstraint`**
   An abstract class that is parented by `GodotIKEffector`s.
-Four examples are provided as GDScript implementations: `PoleConstraint`, `StraightBoneConstraint`, `SmoothBoneConstraint`, `MaxRotationConstraint`.
+Four examples are provided as GDScript implementations: `PoleBoneConstraint`, `StraightBoneConstraint`, `SmoothBoneConstraint`, `MaxRotationBoneConstraint`.

 - **`GodotIKRoot`**
   An alternative root node, under which effectors and constraints can be placed.
 Links into `GodotIK` through a `Nodepath` refernce.

 This is the best implementation I could come up with.
 It's stable - at least as stable as it gets with constraints.

-For further reference, check out the `doc_classes/` directory; it tells it all.
+For further reference, check out the In-Editor-Documentation: The `doc_classes/` directory; it tells it all.

 <sup>SceneTree example: Skeleton3D -> GodotIK -> [GodotIKEffectors] -> GodotIKConstraint</sup>